FZJ-JSC/jupyter-jsc-custom-share-template/README.md

 [Official JupyterHub documentation](https://jupyterhub.readthedocs.io/en/stable/reference/templates.html)

 * Change header and footer as desired.
-Any logos should be placed in the `static` branch.
+Any logos should be placed in the (staging or production) `static` branch.

 * You may want to update the meta data in `page.html`.